Shreesanyog/DataHub/README.md

 # DataHub

 **DataHub** is a web application that provides email/password authentication and a responsive dashboard.
-The dashboard includes a sortable, searchable, and paginated data table, making it easy to manage and interact with large datasets.
+The dashboard includes a sortable, searchable and paginated data table, making it easy to manage and interact with large datasets.

 ## Features
 - **Email/Password Authentication**: Secure login system to access the platform.